 A much better way to make the decision is to get yourself some legal work experience.
 Employers are always pleased to see that on an application form, because it shows you have at least some idea what you're getting yourself into.
 Volunteering at a CAB or a law clinic, doing a structured summer placement, shadowing a lawyer or even just working as an office junior are all ways of finding out what goes on in a firm and what's likely to be expected of you.
 It might also help to shatter some illusions you might have about what the job involves.

-And illusions about legal practice aren't hard to come by, TV dramas being the main offender - Angus Harrison wrote a great blog on that topic last year.
+And illusions about legal practice aren't hard to come by, TV dramas being the main offender.
 I've been trying to figure out though, if the MF trainee experience were a television programme, which one it would be.

 Perhaps it would be working in the offices of Kavanagh WS, the heroic criminal defence barrister having moved north of the border, transferred into the Scottish solicitors' profession, and set up a hot-shot commercial firm.
 Kavanagh was viciously intelligent, and focused on his clients' needs, as you should be.
 But while there are quite a few lawyers at Morton Fraser commanding the same level of experience, skill and respect as Kavanagh, something tells me his maverick style might not suit him to the Law Society's rigorous requirements for trainees.